KabanFriends/CraftGR/README.md

 # About this mod
 CraftGR is a music player mod for Minecraft designed specifically for [Gensokyo Radio](https://gensokyoradio.net/), which streams fan-made Touhou Project songs in the game.
-The mod also comes with a HUD display that shows information of the songs.
+It also has a custom HUD display that shows information of the songs.

 This mod is compatible with [Fabric](https://fabricmc.net/) and [NeoForge](https://neoforged.net/).